JYT1078000

 • If adjusting circuit breaker settings, do not set the long-time trip rating at a higher ampacity than the rating of the bus bar or load cables it supplies; overheating can occur.

-• Before energizing the switchboard, fill all unused I-Line circuit breaker mounting spaces with blank fillers and/or extensions as listed in Table 2.
+• Before energizing the switchboard, fill all unused I-Line circuit breaker mounting spaces with blank fillers and/or extensions as listed in I-Line Blank Fillers and Extensions.

 Failure to follow these instructions will result in death or serious injury.